eoweed/Kickstarter_Analysis/README.md

 # An Analysis of Kickstarter Campaigns
-Analysis of Kickstarter crowdfunding campaigns Analyzed data based on country, category, launch dates, and outcome of campaigns.
+## Analysis of Kickstarter crowdfunding campaigns.
+Analyzed data based on country, category, launch dates, and outcome of campaigns.
-Goal is to determin how to start a successful crowdfunding campaign for a play performance.
+Goal is to determine how to start a successful crowdfunding campaign for a play performance.